 During the formulation stage of many public policies, the government is subject to pressures from competing stakeholders and interests.
-As the government responds to these influences and pressures, policy proposals are often subject to change and Students compromise. investigate complexities the government faces in putting public policy into operation.
-They also investigate Australian foreign policy and the challenges facing contemporary Australian foreign policy.
+As the government responds to these influences and pressures, policy proposals are often subject to change and compromise.
+Students investigate the complexities the government faces in putting public policy into operation.
+They also investigate Australian foreign policy and the key challenges facing contemporary Australian foreign policy.
 VCE Australian Politics is a contemporary study and focus must be on examples and case studies from within the last 10 years.

-- Units 3 and 4 School-assessed coursework - 50% - End-of-vear examination 50%
+- Units 3 and 4 School-assessed coursework 50% - End-of-year examination 50%